 A workstation that runs coolly and uses less power is a great asset to workers and the companies they work for.
-In our tests, both when idle and when under load, the Lenovo ThinkStation P500 generally ran at lower surface temperatures and used less power than the Dell Precision T5810 Workstation.
-These findings show that the Lenovo ThinkStation P500 could meet the needs of those who want to provide a reliable, comfortable work environment while using less power.
+In our tests, the Lenovo ThinkStation P700 ran at lower surface temperatures while idle and under load and used less power than the Dell Precision T7810 Workstation while idle.
+These findings show that the Lenovo ThinkStation P700 could meet the needs of those who want to provide a reliable, comfortable work environment while using less power.